Tatwi/QBasic/GAMES/GAME2/DOC/stats_resources.md

 3. Bronze
 4. Iron
 5. Steel
 6. Titanium
-7. Aluminum
-8. Gold
+7. Gold

 ## Gemstone:
-9. Garnet
+8. Garnet
-10. Amethyst
+9. Amethyst
-11. Aquamarine
+10. Aquamarine
-12. Diamond
+11. Diamond
-13. Emerald
+12. Emerald
-14. Pearl
+13. Pearl
-15. Ruby
+14. Ruby
-16. Peridot
+15. Peridot
-17. Sapphire
+16. Sapphire
-18. Opal
+17. Opal
-19. Topaz
+18. Topaz
-20. Tanzanite
+19. Tanzanite

 ## Animal:
-21. Bone
+20. Bone
-22. Horn
+21. Horn
-23. Hide
+22. Hide
-24. Sinew
+23. Sinew

 ## Wood:
-25. Apple
+24. Apple
-26. Ash
+25. Ash
-27. Birch
+26. Birch
-28. Elm
+27. Elm
-29. Lilac
+28. Lilac
-30. Mahogany
+29. Mahogany
-31. Maple
+30. Maple
-32. Oak
+31. Oak
-33. Cedar
+32. Cedar
-34. Pine
+33. Pine
-35. Redwood
+34. Redwood
-36. Spruce
+35. Spruce
-37. Yew
+36. Yew

 ## Other:
-38. Fibre
+37. Fibre
-39. Oil
+38. Oil
-40. Pitch
+39. Pitch
-41. Rubber
+40. Rubber
-42. Water
+41. Water

 # Resource Generation
 The default values used by the game are stored in plain text data files in the GEN\RES\ directory like so,

+GEN\RES\NAMER.DAT - List of prefixes(30), roots(50), and suffixes(20) to make random words
+GEN\RES\NAMEV.DAT - Virtuous names
+GEN\RES\NAMEC.DAT - Corrupt names
 GEN\RES\#\MIN.DAT - Max resource values
 GEN\RES\#\MAX.DAT - Min resource values

-GEN\RES\#\NAMER1.DAT - 10 Random names
-GEN\RES\#\NAMER2.DAT - 10 Different random names
-GEN\RES\#\NAMEB.DAT - 10 name for balanced resources
-GEN\RES\#\NAMEV.DAT - 10 name for virtuous resources
-GEN\RES\#\NAMEC.DAT - 10 name for corrupt resources
+I used BASH script resFileMaker.sh, rp_min.csv, and rp_max.csv to create the initial database files from the source spreadsheet, resource_properties.ods.
+These files are included with this documentation for reference.

 Once generated for a new game, resource stats remain constant.
-The naming algorithm picks a number from 1 to 10 and then selects the name at that number in the file related to resource that is being generated at the time.
-This is mainly for "flavor", helping each play through be a little different than the last.
+The naming algorithm uses NAME*.DAT to generate a leading name for resources.
+This is mainly for "flavor", helping each play through be a little different than the last, and to make it easier for the player to see the difference between resources of the same type.
 The min and max values set the ranges used when generating resources.
 And the names of the types are stored in the MIN.DAT and MAX.DAT files and are referenced when needed.

 Generated resources are stored in the RES folder of the active profile.
 For example, SAVE\1\RES\34\5.DAT would be a corrupt type of Pine, which might be named *Ugly Pine*.